t288matt/vatsim-chaos/README.md

 # ATC Conflict Analysis System

 A Python-based system for generating chaotic, conflicting SimBrief XML flight plans to create challenging air traffic control (ATC) event scenarios.
-The system is designed to help event organizers create situations where ATC must resolve numerous, simultaneous conflicts during live events.
+The system is designed to help the events team create situations where controllers are challenged and pilots can enjoy fun, dynamic events.

 ## 🎯 Purpose

 This system enables event organizers to:
 - **Parse SimBrief XML flight plans** and analyze multiple routes
-- **Intentionally generate and identify conflicts** between aircraft to maximize ATC workload
+- **Intentionally generate and identify conflicts** between aircraft to maximize ATC workload and event excitement
 - **Provide detailed conflict analysis** with location, timing, and phase information
 - **Detect conflicts both at waypoints and between waypoints** for comprehensive event realism
 - **Generate KML files** for Google Earth visualization with diverse color schemes